-A student desiring to change his/her program of study must file a Change of Major form with the Registrar.
-Forms are available in the Records Office.
-The change must be approved by the program head of the desired program of study and shall be effective at the beginning of the ensuing quarter, or later, as specified by the student.
-Veterans should consult with the Veterans Affairs Coordinator before making a change; the Veterans Administration will not pay for some types of training and also will place a limit on the number of changes permitted in program choice during the benefit period.
+Veterans should consult with the Veterans' Affairs advisor before making a change; the Veterans' Administration will not pay for some types of training and also will place a limit on the number of changes permitted in program choice during the benefit period.

-Because of the nature of the Associate Degree and vocational diploma programs, each student requesting a change of curriculum will have his/her record evaluated in terms of his/her goals.
+Because of the nature of the associate degree and vocational diploma programs, each student requesting a change of curriculum will have his/her record evaluated in terms of his/her goals.